Preventing Violence through Inclusion

-Within the framework of UN Security Council Resolution 2282 on Sustaining Peace, this project uses a broad definition of prevention that includes attempts to prevent the outbreak, continuation, escalation, or recurrence of violence.
+Within the framework of UN Security Council Resolution 2282 on sustaining peace, this project uses a broad definition of prevention that includes attempts to prevent the outbreak, continuation, escalation, or recurrence of violence.
 The study considers political processes ranging from the initial halting of violence to the successful implementation of a political agreement.
 It provides a comparative qualitative analysis of 47 prevention attempts in 34 countries since the late 1980s.
 These attempts are defined as inclusive if they involve actors beyond those actors with an independent veto power due to their control over the means of violence.
-Drawing on IPTI’s previous work, this research project analyzed how inclusion takes place through a range of inclusion modalities.
+Drawing on our previous work, this research project analysed how inclusion takes place through a range of inclusion modalities.
 In order to account for the complex role of inclusion in prevention, the study also reviewed a number of important context factors which condition the effectiveness of inclusion.

-- Inclusion plays an important role in preventing violence, but how inclusion contributes to prevention depends on the kind of violence and the nature of the political process
+- Inclusion plays an important role in preventing violence, but how inclusion contributes to prevention depends on the kind of violence and the nature of the political process.

-- The causal processes that prevent or reduce violence differ in the early stages of the prevention attempt compared with the transitional processes that follow, as well as according to conflict type
+- The causal processes that prevent or reduce violence differ in the early stages of the prevention attempt compared with the transitional processes that follow, as well as according to conflict type.

-- In cases of popular protest, broad-based inclusion is particularly important to building the political momentum that can reduce or halt violence
+- In cases of popular protest, broad-based inclusion is particularly important to building the political momentum that can reduce or halt violence.

-- During armed conflict, elite deals can contribute to the prevention of violence, but only if they are representative of all elite groups, and if they are followed by a broader inclusive process
+- During armed conflict, elite deals can contribute to the prevention of violence, but only if they are representative of all elite groups, and if they are followed by a broader inclusive process.

-- During subsequent political transitions, inclusion can help to prevent a continuation or recurrence of violence through a variety of bodies that address the causes of violence
+- During subsequent political transitions, inclusion can help to prevent a continuation or recurrence of violence through a variety of bodies that address the causes of violence.

-- Just how far an inclusive body can prevent violence is influenced by the representativeness and independence of the included actors
+- Just how far an inclusive body can prevent violence is influenced by the representativeness and independence of the included actors.

-- Inclusion mattered most for violence prevention when the implementing bodies addressed grievances (e.g. political or economic inequality)
+- Inclusion mattered most for violence prevention when the implementing bodies addressed grievances (e.g. political or economic inequality).

-- A set of domestic, regional, and international context factors determine the effectiveness of inclusion
+- A set of domestic, regional, and international context factors determine the effectiveness of inclusion.

 Preventing Violence through Inclusion: From Building Political Momentum to Sustaining Peace